treverson/ODNDash/README.md

 Tips are welcome in ODN via ODN Address: **XUtqN4qzAWGeXR8GQUuQmY6YhMhwqqs7Qi** Tips are welcome in any ERC-20 token or Ether via address: **0x8BCDd9F4f4984c8fe5b2B3684b3308D35299933D**

-# Install ODNDash on Windows (coming soon)
+# Install ODNDash on Windows
-1) Find your '*obsidian.conf*' file in '%APP_DATA%/Roaming/Obsidian'.
+1) Find your '*obsidian.conf*' file in '%APP_DATA%/Roaming/ObsidianQt'.
 Open the file.
+If it doesn't exist, create it in this folder.
 2) Remove any text in this file and add the following lines:

     *server=1*